3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 measures of how much the observed coordinates and object predictions differ from the predicted tree values.

 Pose sampling is done by choosing three pixels from an integral of the image to increase efficiency.
-The Kabsch algorithm is used for otaining object pose hypotheses.
+The Kabsch algorithm is used for obtaining object pose hypotheses.
 A transformation error is calculated for each pose hypothesis using 3D coordinate correspondences.
 The error for these distances must be under five percent of the target object's diameter.
 After 210 hypotheses are accepted the best 25 are refined by calculating error for all the trees.
 If the error distances are within 20 millimeters the pixel is accepted as an inlier.

 The inliers' correspondences are saved and used for repeated runs of the Kabsch algorithm until one of three conditions occur.
 The conditions are as follows: the number of inliers becomes less than three, the error stops decreasing, or the number of iterations exceeds the limit of 100.

-#### Aligning 3D Models to RGB-D Images of Cluttered Scenes

-#### Deep Sliding Shapes for Amodal 3D Object Detection in RGB-D Images
+#### 6-DOF Model Based Tracking via Object Coordinate Regression

-#### - Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image
+#### Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image

 This paper, which debuted at the 2016 Computer Vision and Pattern Recognition (CVPR) Conference, by Brachmann *et al.* is currently our most useful resource for the computer vision interface of our software.